 3. Bobcat (Lynx rufus)

-These wild felids can be active during any part of the day, but are mainly crepuscular, choosing to do most of their roaming and hunting at dusk and dawn.
-They are adaptable carnivores and prey mainly on small mammals and birds.
+These wild felids can be active during any part of the day but are mainly crepuscular, choosing to do most of their roaming and hunting at dusk and dawn.
+They are adaptable carnivores and prey mostly on small mammals and birds.
 Occasionally, they will take down a deer or feast on deer carrion.
 If you are hiking Mount Hood around dawn, you may be lucky enough to spot one of these solitary animals slinking through a meadow or forest.

 4. Northern Pygmy Owl (Glaucidium californicum)